Dynatrace-Dave-Mauney/Automation/GettingStarted.md

   - At the top right, click "Create a virtual environment using requirements.txt"
   - Run "multi_tool.py" using Ctrl-Shift-F10 (or the run button)
   - When prompted, select the Python executable under the "venv" folder
+  - You will not be able to actually run "multi_tool.py" until you complete the "Configure Automation Project" section below.

 ## PyCharm Configuration (without git integration)